Scroll to navigation

 pasta[:OPTIONS,...]: use pasta(1) to create a user-mode networking stack.

-This is only supported in rootless mode.
+This is the default for rootless containers and only supported in rootless mode.

 By default, IPv4 and IPv6 addresses and routes, as well as the pod interface name, are copied from the host.
 If port forwarding isn't configured, ports are forwarded dynamically as services are bound on either side (init namespace or container namespace).
 Port forwarding preserves the original source IP address.
 Options described in pasta(1) can be specified as comma-separated arguments.